Diaz, Hampson homers lift Rockies past Diamondbacks 5-2

 “Obviously, with the blooper and the ground ball base hit, it’s tough,” Diamondbacks catcher Carson Kelly said.
 “So we had (runners) at first and second and Díaz put together a great at-bat.
 It was just one of those pitches were a little bit up and he put a good swing on it.
 Sometimes, that’s just the way it goes.”
 Wendelken faced five batters and threw 33 pitches in the outing that ended in his confrontation with Díaz.

 “I wanted to be aggressive and I wanted to end the game,” Díaz said through an interpreter.
 “I feel good in those situations.
 As a baseball player, those situations come up often and you want to be a part of that as much as possible.
-When you get that opportunity and you come through for the team, it just gives you as extra feeling of confidence and excitement.”
+When you get that opportunity and you come through for the team, it just gives you an extra feeling of confidence and excitement.”

 Daniel Bard (7-5) pitched a scoreless ninth for the win.